alexa-games/litexa/docs/book/backdoor.md

     ```

 For directives supported by Litexa extensions, any
-generated directives will be validated for correct content,
+generated directives should be validated for correct content,
 raising an error during compilation so that you can catch it
 as early as possible.
 Directives that you vouch for manually
-in the whitelist though, offer no such protection, so an
+in the validDirectivesList though, offer no such protection, so an
 invalid directive won't be caught until runtime.
 In those
 cases, refer to your Litexa logs to discover what the problem is.